This blog may contain affiliate links. Read our disclosure policy for more info.

-If you’re coming from Queenstown it would actually be cheaper to rent a car for the day if you’re more than two people!
-Driving from Queenstown to Wanaka is also a fun road trip, and one of the best things to do in Queenstown!
+If you’re heading over from Queenstown, it would actually be cheaper to rent a car for the day (I always use Discover Cars for this) if you’re more than two people other than trying to take shuttles/taxis!
+Driving from Queenstown to Wanaka is also a fun road trip, and one of the best things to do in Queenstown.

-I live in Queenstown, so when I hike Roy’s Peak I leave at around 3 am to begin the hike in the dark!
-Hiking Roy’s Peak for sunrise is the only way to do it in my opinion!
-Because of this, parking isn’t an issue!
+I live in Queenstown, so when I hike Roy’s Peak I leave at around 3 am to begin the hike in the dark.
+Hiking Roy’s Peak for sunrise really is the only way to do it, in my opinion!
+And as a side bonus, parking isn’t an issue at this time.

 Hiking to the Famous Roy’s Peak Viewpoint

-Ok, so now that we’ve got some of the most common questions and info surrounding Roy’s Peak out the way, it’s time to hike the trail (my legs hurt just thinking about it!)
+Okay, so now that we’ve got some of the most common questions and info surrounding Roy’s Peak out the way, it’s time to hike the trail!

-From the parking lot, you’ll climb a small ladder over a fence to start the trail.
-This first section of the trail is actually private land but the owner allows access.
+From the parking lot, you’ll climb a small ladder over a fence to officially start the trail.
+This first section of the trail is actually private land, but the owner allows access through.
 Here, you’ll likely encounter some friendly New Zealand sheep.
-I remember the first time I hiked Roy’s Peak, it was dark and I almost bumped into one!
-I got a huge fright!
+I remember the first time I hiked Roy’s Peak, it was dark, and I almost bumped into one… I got a huge fright!

 This part of the trail is a climb (like the rest) but is a little steeper than the upper section of the trail.
 Eventually, you’ll reach another sign and fence.
 Here, you’ll climb another ladder and leave the private land area.

 Important: Because the first section of the trail is private land and used for sheep farming, this is the part of the trail that closes annually for lambing season from the 1st of October to the 10th of November.
-During this time you, unfortunately, can’t hike Roy’s Peak.
+During this time, you can’t hike to Roy’s Peak.

-Once you cross the last fence you’ll reach a series of switchbacks.
+Once you cross the last fence, you’ll reach a series of switchbacks.
 These continue until you reach the famous Roy’s Peak viewpoint.
-It’s tiring!
+It’s definitely no easy feat!

-The first time I hiked Roy’s Peak it took under 2 hours to reach the viewpoint.
-I was excited as hell and also racing up so I didn’t miss the sunrise.
+The first time I hiked Roy’s Peak it took me a little under 2 hours to reach the viewpoint.
+I was excited as hell and also racing up so that I didn’t miss the sunrise.
 At a steady pace, it usually takes me around 2.5 hours.

-This viewpoint is considered the most Instagrammable place in all of New Zealand.
-In recent years, Instagram has made Roy’s Peak incredibly popular and it has had some negative impacts on the trail.
+This viewpoint is considered to be the most Instagrammable place in all of New Zealand, and it’s easy to see why!
+In recent years, Instagram has made Roy’s Peak incredibly popular, and it has sadly a few negative impacts on the trail.
 In fact, sometimes there is a line that forms at the famous viewpoint for photos.
 But to me, the views are stunning and worth the wait.

-If you arrived at this viewpoint sometime during the day then you’re definitely going to have to line up to get a photo.
-I know it’s crazy but this is the reality of the hike now.
+If you arrive at this viewpoint sometime during the day, then you’re definitely going to have to line up to get a photo.
+I know it’s crazy, but this is the reality of the hike now.
 To avoid this, hike up at sunrise!

 Also, at the viewpoint, there is a toilet.
 So if you need to go, now is your chance!